StickAndBindleGames/ProceduralMusicPlayer_Win/README.md

 <iframe width="854" height="480" src="https://www.youtube.com/embed/kDLc6GFdZTk" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-## A procedural music generator that allows you to create configurations to play and edit music that's generated in real-time for your  game.
+## A procedural music generator that allows you to create configurations to generate and edit music in real-time for your  game.

 **Features:**
 - Over 100+ instruments and percussion to choose from.